NMRExchangeFormat/NEF/specification/Overview.md

     they are inapplicable in context (e.g. in restraint lists), but must be maintained in the shift list.

+      Programs that do not support non-stereospecific assignments, should convert these into wildcard expressions (HBx to HB%, HDy% to HD%, etc.)

-    13. Selection expressions.
-For the time being wildcards are allowed only for atom names.
-It would be possible to extend their use to 'chain_code', 'sequence_code' and 'residue_name' at a later date, if there is a use case for this.
+    14. Selection expressions.
+Wildcards are allowed only for atom names.
+    It would in theory be possible to extend their use to 'chain_code', 'sequence_code' and 'residue_name' at a later date, if there is a use case for this.
 More complex selection expressions, such as residue ranges, are surely too complicated for this kind of format.
 Note that these can be